 Step 4: Explore Other Conferences

 Research other conferences that might be a better fit for your paper.
 Each conference has a unique focus and audience, and finding the right one can increase the chances of your paper being accepted.
+Additionally, keep an eye on any conference cancellation letter notifications, as this may open up new submission opportunities elsewhere.

-Step 7: Stay Resilient and Positive
+Step 5: Stay Resilient and Positive

 Maintain a positive outlook and resilience.
 Rejection is a natural part of the academic journey and can be a catalyst for personal and professional growth.
-Keep refining your work and stay committed to your research goals.
+Keep refining your work and staying committed to your research goals.

 Tips to Effectively Submit Your Conference Paper